Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 Everyone loves 80s Action heroes!

-Rambo III was released by Ocean Software and is an overhead shoot 'em up not too dissimilar to other "Gauntlet" games like Into The Eagle's Nest.
-I'm incredibly excited to finally own my own copy which I proudly add in AtariCrypt's Box Art section thanks to the tremendous Hollywood artwork.
-This is also one of few that has both a great front and back cover so I decided to take a piccy of both and double-up on our love for movie legend Sly Stallone!
+Rambo III was released by Ocean Software and is an overhead shooter not too dissimilar to others like Into The Eagle's Nest.
+I'm incredibly excited to finally own this game that has tremendous Hollywood artwork (and is one of few with a great back cover).
+So I decided to take a piccy of both and double-up on our love for movie legend Sly Stallone.

 Sly is our musclebound action hero and is about to infiltrate a Soviet base that has Colonel Trautman held captive.
-Our mission spans over three levels and the first being the rescue before fleeing for our escape in an over-head game similar to a Gauntlet.
-The final part is a shooting gallery stage that feels a little like an Op.
-Wolf.
+Our mission spans over three levels with the first parts being the actual rescue, before fleeing for our escape in an over-head game similar to a Gauntlet.
+The final part is a shooting gallery stage that feels a little like an Operation Wolf.

 I can't help but admire this superb screen.
-Yes, it is superb.
+Yes, it is superb!!

 Okay, we're in.
 Grab your knife because it's time to kick ass!!